 Skip Hop, for example, employs an emoji to make a product listing stand out in this example.
-When they open the Post, they will learn more about the Skip Hop brand and their items.
+They will learn more about the Skip Hop brand and their items when they open the Post.

 WACACO uses Amazon Posts to target its audience — campers — by coordinating its image and caption.
-Shoppers can see the product up close, as well as its pricing and ratings, on the detail page.
+Shoppers can see the product up close and its pricing and ratings on the detail page.

-Best Friends connects with shoppers using a shorthand — "perfect" — in this Amazon Posts sample.
+In this Amazon Posts sample, best Friends connects with shoppers using a shorthand — "perfect."
 The corporation also gives valuable information on the detail page, such as the number of colors available.